About the Community Alert Siren System

-Made up of 50 strategically placed sirens throughout the EPZ, the Community Alert Siren System for San Onofre provides reliable, prompt notification to the general public to turn on their radio or television for important information from local authorities in the event of an emergency.
+Made up of 50 strategically placed sirens throughout the EPZ, the Community Alert Siren System provides reliable, prompt notification to the general public to turn on their radio or television for important information from local authorities in the event of an emergency.
+While originally created to alert the public in the unlikely event of an emergency at San Onofre, the community alert system will remain in place to help notify residents of other types of emergencies.

 Siren activation is a coordinated process among local jurisdictions.
 Jurisdictions are responsible for activating sirens in their community.
 As a backup measure, Orange County has the ability to activate all sirens except for those at Camp Pendleton.